- Space

 - If your child's room is located near stairs, especially a dramatic open staircase, be sure that railings are high enough to protect the big kids from falling over and that vertical rails are close enough to prevent small ones from slipping through.
 Safety isn't at the top of the mind with most children, so it needs to be with you.

-- Closet doors that swing open waste space in a small bedroom.
-Sliding closet doors on tracks don't take up as much floor space, but they can be heavy and hard for youngsters to move.
+tracks don't take up as much floor space, but they can be heavy and hard for

 - In either case, you may want to replace these types of doors with pocket doors if the budget allows.
 Or simpler yet, use a pair of drapery-length curtains on a tension rod instead of traditional closet doors.